 Community Cultural Competency

 The Utah Pride Center offers LGBTQ+ cultural competency trainings to community groups including educators, caseworkers, health care professionals, mental health professionals, and youth service providers.
 This training is 101 in understanding the experiences of LGBTQ+ people, and how to work in our homes, places of work, congregations, and communities to improve the lives of members of the LGBTQ+ community.
 The training covers basic language, current research and best practices related to the LGBTQ+ community, privilege and daily experiences of LGBTQ+ people including micro-aggressions, intersectionality and multiple marginalized statuses, the experiences of LGBTQ youth and disparities in this group, and resources available in the community.
+This 90 minute training aims to provide information within the 4 stages of cultural competency development: knowledge, awareness, sensitivity, and competency.
+After the training, participants will have increased familiarity, sensitivity, and understanding of cultural characteristics, history, values, belief systems, and behaviors of LGBTQI+ individuals.
+Participants will know that cultural differences as well as similarities exist, and practice viewing these without assigning values (better or worse, right or wrong).
+Competence occurs when practitioners and agencies integrate and transform knowledge into specific standards, policies, practices, and attitudes in their workplaces and while providing services.

 QPR For Suicide Prevention